 And it will work out exactly what the costs associated with eBay will be, and let you change the price accordingly.

-That means that JoeLister is only really worth it if you are selling enough on eBay using Amazon FBA to cover the costs.
-For me, provided I have at least five sales a month I think it is worthwhile, but for you it might be higher.
+JoeLister is worth it if you think you will sell enough on eBay to cover the costs.
+For me, provided I have at least 2 sales a month it is worthwhile, but for you it might be higher.

 Once the listing is live, every time you get a sale it will be automatically put through and delivered by Amazon FBA.